76 Pages Posted: 28 Dec 2015 Last revised: 20 Oct 2017

-This paper assesses whether the environmental and social (E&S) performance of firms worldwide is driven by shareholders — an important channel to study because it is their money being spent.
-Across 41 countries, we find that institutional ownership is positively associated with firm-level E&S performance with multiple tests suggesting this relation is causal.
-We test whether investors are motivated by their local social norms towards E&S issues.
-Investors increase firms’ E&S performance when they come from countries where there is a strong community belief in the importance of E&S issues, but not otherwise.
-Overall, our results indicate that institutional investors drive firms’ E&S performance around the world and transplant their local social norms in that process.
+This paper assesses whether shareholders drive the environmental and social (E&S) performance of firms worldwide.
+Across 41 countries, we find that institutional ownership is positively associated with E&S performance with additional tests suggesting this relation is causal.
+Our evidence shows that institutions are motivated by both financial and social returns.
+Investors increase firms’ E&S performance following shocks that reveal financial benefits to E&S. In cross-section, investors increase firms’ E&S performance when they come from countries where there is a strong community belief in the importance of E&S issues, but not otherwise.
+Overall, these results indicate that investors drive firms’ E&S performance around the world and transplant their local social norms in that process.

 Keywords: Corporate Social Responsibility, Institutional Investors, Social Norms, Culture